Keyhole Bunion Surgery

 The “keyhole” technique has a number of benefits over traditional ‘open’ surgery, such as: -

-- Less Scarring
+• Less Scarring

-- Reduced Pain and Stiffness of the Joint
+• Reduced Stiffness of the Joint

 Patients will be left with 2-3 small scars, from the minimally invasive incisions.
 Typically these will heal to less than 1cm each in size.
-Many other related problems e.g hammer toe, arthritis can also be treated with these minimally invasive techniques.
+Many other associated and related problems e.g hammer toe, arthritis can also be treated with these minimally invasive techniques.